scratchfoundation/scratch-resources/README.md

 To test, run `npm run localize` and then look at the generated `resources/localized-urls.json` file to see if the new cards have been properly added.
 This requires Node v6.

+To make updating translations easier, you can add your translated source files to the appropriate languate directory in `resources/source/cards/translations`.
+For example, if you have an ODP file for the French translation of Catch Game, you can add it to `resources/source/cards/translations/fr` with the name `catchCards.odp`.

 **If you're not comfortable with github**, You can download source files you want to translate from https://resources.scratch.mit.edu/index.html.
 When you have a finished PDF file, send the file (or a link to a shared folder) to translate@scratch.mit.edu.